 PSI’s agents have extensive knowledge of the commercial collection industry and boast a commercial collection rate that's 5% to 10% lower than other agencies.
 The agency’s 10-day free demand service means PSI won’t charge a fee if a debtor pays within 10 days of placement.
 PSI also doesn’t collect a fee if it fails to collect a debt.

 PSI uses various techniques to collect accounts, including pre-collection services, professional skip-tracing, free final notice forms, and attorney forwarding.
 An online portal makes it easy to request a quote and check the status of any account.

 The agency takes 25% of the account balance for accounts between $200 and $3,000 and 22% for accounts between $3,000.01 and $20,000.
 We were quoted an 18% rate for 10 accounts of $5,000 each.
 Fees for litigation are extra and can be as high as 40%.
 PSI has a $200 minimum collection.

 What Are Debt Collection Agencies?

 Collection agencies rely on a number of tactics to collect delinquent accounts, including contacting customers via mail, email, phone, and skip-tracing to track them down.
 The best agencies have trained staff who can make custom arrangements with each debtor to ensure the best settlement possible.
-When necessary, debt collection agencies can even send debtors to litigation as a last-ditch effort to collect funds.
+When necessary, debt collection agencies can even initiate litigation as a last-ditch effort to collect funds.

 How Can I Find the Right Debt Collection Agency?

 When choosing a debt collection agency, it’s important to find out how its collection process works.
-Remember that it’s not just about collecting money but maintaining a good relationship with customers, even the ones who paid late.
+Remember that it’s not just about collecting money but maintaining a good relationship with customers, even those who have paid late.